Sweet Wins the Jokers Wild at Eldora Speedway

 During the restart Schuchart did not take off with the rest of the field and lost several positions while Sweet and Schatz continued to dice for the lead.
 Schuchart recovered back to fourth position with David Gravel slipping holding down the third spot.

 Schatz started to chip away at Sweet’s lead using the bottom of the track until slower traffic in the low line forced Schatz to change his line and allowed Sweet to open enough distance to take the victory.

-Schatz, Gravel, Schuchart, and Jac Haudenschild rounded out the top five.
+“I think that’s why I stayed up there because I could see the lapped cars were not running the top,” Sweet said about holding his line through traffic.
+“I think if they were running the top I probably would have moved down.
+I kind of knew that if I was running the middle and I started following them it’s easy to get your tires spinning. “

 Joker’s Wild